Chat with us, powered by LiveChat

 What are the Health Risks Associated with Bromoform?

 Long-term or short-term exposure to bromoform in chlorinated drinking water may result in different types of health problems.
-An individual who consumed levels of bromoform above the EPA’s contamination level standards may experience damages to their nervous system, liver, and kidney.
+An individual who consumed levels of bromoform above the EPA’s contamination level standards may experience damages to their central nervous system, liver, and kidney.

 How Common is Bromoform in Water?